Optional Lectio Divina Prayer

 ELEMENTS OF A GOOD TESTIMONY

-When telling your story, keep these four important elements in mind:
+As you create and practice the story of Jesus’ work in your life, keep these four important elements in mind:

 CONCRETENESS: Give the audience details they can relate to.
 Describe experiences, places and persons accurately and unambiguously, but don’t obsess over details.
 Include an identifiable and specific turning point (how you came to know Jesus Christ), even if it is just one of many turning points.
 Your testimony should come across as real and approachable.